DerekNonGeneric/openinf-wg-a-team/README.md

 <br /><br />

-We don’t own [asbuild][], [Taskcluster][], or [depot_tools][] (those belong to our Release Engineering team, the Mozilla Taskcluster team, and a few select owners in the Chromium project, respectively).
-However, we occasionally help with those projects as well.

 <!--
+The A-Team, as a formal WG, doesn’t own [asbuild][], [Taskcluster][], nor [depot_tools][].
+Those belong to our Release Engineering team, the Mozilla Taskcluster team, and a few select owners in the Chromium project, respectively.
+However, we do occasionally, and can be expected to continue to assist those projects by using them, having usage experiences, and contributing valuable feedback to their rightful maintainers when appropriate.

 > [!IMPORTANT]
 We don’t write unit tests run in the test harnesses we own;
 developers are best suited for &mdash; and responsible &mdash; for that.